-How to Empower Security Operations With Threat Intelligence
+How to Empower Your SOC With Security Intelligence

-Editor’s Note: Over the next several months, we’ll be sharing excerpts from our new book, “The Threat Intelligence Handbook.”
-Here, we’re looking at the second chapter, “Threat Intelligence for Security Operations.”
-To read the full chapter, download your free copy of the handbook.
+Editor’s Note: Over the next several weeks, we’ll be sharing excerpts from the newly released second edition of our popular book, “The Threat Intelligence Handbook: Moving Toward a Security Intelligence Program.”
+Here, we’re looking at the third chapter, “Threat Intelligence for Security Operations.”
+To read the entire chapter, download your free copy of the handbook.

-The following excerpt on this topic from “The Threat Intelligence Handbook” has been edited and condensed for clarity.
+The following excerpt from “The Threat Intelligence Handbook: Moving Toward a Security Intelligence Program” has been edited and condensed for clarity.

 Threat Intelligence for Security Operations

 Most security operations center (SOC) teams find themselves hostages to the huge volumes of alerts generated by the networks they monitor.
 Triaging these alerts takes too long, and many are never investigated at all.
 “Alert fatigue” leads analysts to take alerts less seriously than they should.

 Threat intelligence provides an antidote to many of these problems.
 Among other uses, it can be employed to filter out false alarms, speed up triage, and simplify incident analysis.

 Responsibilities of the SOC Team

 On paper, the responsibilities of the SOC team seem simple: